-Skate shoes or sneakers are a valuable addition for skateboarding.
+Skate shoes or sneakers are a valuable addition to skateboarding.
 They prevent your feet from landing in awkward positions when you’re attempting tricks.
-For practise on your Vuly Deck, trampoline socks can perform a similar function.
-They help to grip the board and assist you with a whole manner of essential skating moves.
+For practice on your Vuly Deck, trampoline socks can perform a similar function.
+They help to grip the board and assist you with a whole manner of essential skateboard trampoline tricks.

 When we talk about skate shoes, there are two kinds: vulcanised and cupsoles.
 We recommend going with the slimmer, more flexible vulcanised style, which is designed for general use, rather than the heavily padded capsules design.
 They're better suited to skaters landing on concrete from greater heights.

 We’d love to hear how you went learning basic skating techniques atop your Vuly Deck.
 Let us know if you have attempted any of our beginner tricks since!